SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 The current case appears to be an implication by Google that a high-level chess player admitted to "using an engine", i.e., cheating.
 He admitted no such thing, and apparently no such thing happened.
-The first liability suit was for $100 million; though it failed on procedural grounds the victim with without a doubt take a second shot.
+The first liability suit was for $100 million; though it failed on procedural grounds the victim will without a doubt take a second shot.
 The allegation of cheating happened repeatedly, until the _Atlantic_ reporter called them for a comment, at which point it was quickly hidden in typical craven corporate fashion.